isomerpages/govtech-stp/_start-here/Checklist for Fully Vaccinated Travellers.md

 <div id="1C" style="padding:10px 10px 10px 10px; margin-bottom:0px; line-height:1.35; background-color: #102a40; border-left:10px #102a40; color:white; font-size:18px; width:120.1%;">&#9634;&nbsp;<b>Step 3: Fill SG Arrival Card up to 3 days before arrival </b></div>
 <div style="padding:10px 10px 5px 10px; margin-bottom:10px; line-height:1.35; border-left:2px solid #adadad;border-right:2px solid #adadad;border-top:2px solid #adadad; border-bottom:2px solid #adadad; font-size:18px; width:120.1%;">
 <p style="font-size:18px; margin-top: 10px; margin-bottom:20px; line-height:1.35;"> Defer your travels if you have experienced the onset of any COVID-19 symptoms in the last 7 days before departure.
 This may include fever, cough, runny nose, sore throat, loss of taste or smell.</p>
 <p style="font-size:18px; margin-top: 10px; margin-bottom:20px; line-height:1.35;">Otherwise, complete your <a href="https://eservices.ica.gov.sg/sgarrivalcard/" target="_blank">SG Arrival Card (SGAC)</a> <b>up to 3 days before your arrival in Singapore</b>.
 The SG arrival card (SGAC) is a simple and free arrival declaration of your travel and health details.
-You are exempted from submitting your SGAC if you are a <b> Singapore Citizen, Permanent Resident or Long-Term Pass Holders arriving by Land.</b></p>
+You are exempted from submitting your SGAC if you are a <b> Singapore Citizen, Permanent Resident or Long-Term Pass Holder arriving by Land.</b></p>
 <p style="font-size:18px; margin-top: 10px; margin-bottom:20px; line-height:1.35;">Upon the completion of your SGAC, you will receive an email acknowledgement which you can present for smoother pre-boarding and immigration checks.</p>
 </div>